-The OPTIMAI approach will be in full compliance with the EU legislative and regulatory framework for ethics and data protection.
-So, in this document main regulations and basic concepts of the EU legal framework are summarised.
-A Data Management Plan Methodology is defined to provide the general rules and mechanisms for the access management of project data.
-Each dataset in the project is identified and described and information is provided about the extent to which it is standard compliant, and how the data will be available, accessible, interoperable and reusable.

-The approach to data management within OPTIMAI is presented by establishing the types of data likely to be encountered, the FAIR approach to data management and how it is specifically applied within the project, processes for the management of personal data and further ethical and security considerations.
-The complete legal and ethical framework of OPTIMAI will be developed and reported in WP9.
+The OPTIMAI approach is in full compliance with the EU legislative and regulatory framework for ethics and data protection.
+While main regulations and basic concepts of the EU legal framework were summarized in previous versions of this deliverable, the present document only highlights the major concepts.
+As well, the Data Management Plan Methodology defined in previous versions is here reported to have a self-reading deliverable: the FAIR approach to data management and how it is specifically applied within the project, processes for the management of personal data and further ethical and security considerations are briefly reported, while the complete legal and ethical framework of OPTIMAI are reported in WP9 deliverables.

-The final part of the report then reviews each work package and task for any related data management requirements identified until M12, establishing an initial list of datasets within the project.
-So far, a total of 22 datasets have been identified in this version of the deliverable, being most of them data that will be collected and processed by the four pilot use cases.
-Other datasets are mostly stakeholders' information and public deliverables produced within the project scope.
-Although at this stage, some of this information remains incomplete or is yet to be determined this overview provides a solid basis for the data management lifecycle.
+The final part of the report then reviews each work package and task for any related data management requirement identified until M24: the dataset list has been updated reflecting the status at M24.
+At present a total of 41 datasets have been identified (in the previous version there were 22).
+Most of them are related to the ongoing experimentations at pilots.
+Although at this stage, some of this information remains incomplete or is yet to be determined this overview provides a solid view of datasets in use within OPTIMAI.

 Overall, the OPTIMAI data management plan is intended to be a living document that is regularly updated throughout the remainder of the project as information about the data present within the project becomes more complete and new datasets emerge.
-As living document, it will be updated during the course of the project in new versions at M24 and M36.
+As a living document, its final version will be delivered at M36.